Evert Bloemsma: FF Balance

-His first typeface was a sans serif.
-According to him, there was no place for serifs in the era of new technologies.
-However, his interest did not go to the typefaces that were characteristic of the International Typographic Style, Univers and Helvetica.
-Instead, he admired more non-conformist work of designers like Roger Excoffon, whose Antique Olive especially caught his eye.
+Bloemsma first developed a sans serif typeface.
+According to Bloemsma himself, serifs had no place in the era of new technologies.
+However, he was not interested in the typefaces characteristic of the International Typographic Style, Univers and Helvetica.
+He admired non-conformist work of designers like Roger Excoffon, whose Antique Olive especially caught his eye.
 This typeface has two unusual features that Bloemsma also incorporated into his own typeface called Balance: it is heavy at the top – sturdier at the top than at the base – and it has an 'inverted stress', the horizontal strokes are heavier than the vertical strokes.
 This 'inverted stress' has the function of leading the eye along the lines of text, in a similar way as serifs do in serif typefaces.
 Bloemsma tried to sell the first version of Balance to several different type foundries, like Berthold, Linotype and Monotype.

 In 1986 he digitized the typeface with Ikarus M, a software system developed by his then employer URW in Hamburg.
 In 1992, the PostScript version of the typeface was finished and published as part of the FontFont library (FSI FontShop International) as FF Balance.